bradborodaty/blackjack-exercise/README.md

 ## Project Description

-You will be provided with the desktop version of a single player blackjack app.
+The current state of this repo is the desktop version of a single player blackjack app.
 Your job will be to expand the current functionality to support a player and a dealer.
 You will also add a scoreboard that tracks wins, losses, and pushes.
 A mockup of the final version is provider [here](/assets/blackjack_spec.png)

 -   Do not spend more than 4 hours, if you do not complete everything, just note it and be prepared to discuss it.
 -   There are no intentionally hidden bugs or tricks.
 Don’t waste time trying to find them.